leuchthelp/sub-convert/README.md

 -lw, --lang_workers N
 ```

-Additionally the `-b, --batchsize` arguments exists to batch images for inference, however, this options has not been tested much due to AMD GPU crashes - use with caution.
+Additionally the `-b, --batchsize` arguments exists to batch images for inference, however, this options has not been tested much due to AMD GPU crashes for `rocm/pytorch` docker containers - use with caution.

+Lastly, `-d` dumps debug files like - DisplaySet, all associated images, TimelineItems exported as images, TimelineItems exported as Pandas Dataframe in JSON.
+Ploty & Kaleido need to be installed for this, as well as any version of Google Chrome.
+Otherwise plotly will be unabled to export an image visualization of the TimelineItems as `.svg`.